MaverickMandir/.github/profile/README.md

     3. Their preferred gurukul is decided.
 - Get your maverick mandir id & you're good to go.

-## Roadmap

-- 2021: Ideation & Prototype development.
-- 2022: Alpha launch & further development.
-- 2023: Beta launch & product market fit analysis.
-- By 2024: Version 1 Launch.
-- By 2025: First operational Gurukul campus.
-- By 2035: Establishing 10 Modern aesthetically gorgeous Gurukul where students would love be there & study.

 ## Our Inspirations